Best Value Faucets

 Kohler is a privately held, family-owned, and operated U.S. manufacturer of an enormous line of very good to excellent kitchen and bath fixtures and fittings since 1873.

-Kohler is one of the largest U.S. plumbing products manufacturers, with a dozen or so North American factories.
+Kohler is also one of the largest U.S. plumbing products manufacturers, with a dozen or so North American factories.
 Still, that is just a small fraction of the 50 or so factories Kohler owns worldwide, and only 6,000 (15%) of Kohler's 40,000 worldwide employees work in the U.S. and Canada.

 The company is also one of the top ten plumbing products companies in China.
-Despite its huge manufacturing capacity in China, Kohler still makes most of the faucets it sells in North America in its North American factories.
+Despite its huge manufacturing capacity in China, Kohler still makes most of the faucets it sells in the U.S. and Canada in its North American factories.

 For the cartridge valves in Kohler's single-handle faucets, the company uses cartridges made by Hydroplast S R L of Italy and Kuching International Ltd. in Taiwan, the manufacturer of KCG brand cartridges.

-Polished Chrome is the standard finish, available on most if not all Kohler faucets.
+Polished Chrome is the standard finish, available on most, if not all, Kohler faucets.
 The other finishes offered on a faucet depend on the model and whether it is a kitchen or bath faucet.

-Certain finishes such as Vibrant Stainless Steel are available only on kitchen faucets while others, including Vibrant Moderne Brushed Gold and Vibrant Titanium, are limited to bathroom sink faucets.
+Certain finishes, such as Vibrant Stainless Steel, are available only on kitchen faucets while others, including Vibrant Moderne Brushed Gold and Vibrant Titanium, are limited to bathroom sink faucets.

-Kohler makes a big fuss over its Vibrant® finishes, most of which seems justified.
-These are Kohler's PVD finishes and are easily identified because all have the word "Vibrant" in the name.
+These are Kohler's finishes and are easily identified because all have the word "Vibrant" in the name.
 However, Kohler has other PVD finishes not identified as "Vibrant."
-Oil-Rubbed Bronze, for example, is a PVD finish.
+Oil-Rubbed Bronze, for example, is a PVD finish, but not "Vibrant."
+Why not?
+We don't know.

 Kohler's original and sometimes award-winning faucet designs are created in its five in-house design studios in the U.S., England, France, India, and China.
-The company has won 56 iF world design awards and multiple Good Design awards sponsored by the Chicago Athenaeum Museum of Architecture and Design

 The company was recognized by iF in 2020 as having one of the top 50 in-house product design teams in the world.
+Not just the time 50 faucet design teams, but the top fifty of the design-of-everything teams.

 Kohler always seems to have at least one faucet in inventory that stands the design world on its ear and forces it to pay attention.